cloudfoundry/bosh/docs/running_tests.md

 ### Integration Tests

 Integration tests describe communication between BOSH components focusing on the CLI, the Director and the Agent.
 They are located in the `src/spec/integration` directory.
 To prepare your workstation see [workstation setup docs](workstation_setup.md).
-Run the integration tests with the `spec:integration` rake task:
+Run the integration tests with the `spec:integration_gocli` rake task:

 ```
-bosh/src$ bundle exec rake spec:integration
+bosh/src$ bundle exec rake spec:integration_gocli
 ```

 You can also use a [Concourse CI](https://concourse.ci/) instance with the rake task: